BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 </universal-links>
 ```

 You can get your iOS Team ID from the Apple Developer Portal.
 Once done, you have successfully enabled universal links for iOS.

-## Demo App

-This repo includes a testbed app, that demonstrates all the features of the plugin.
-Please refer to the `README` inside the `testbed` folder.

 ---------------